lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 or explicitly in the compressed header field by indicating the length.
 This function is generally used with the "ignore" MO.

-The compressor sends the Target Value stored on the rule in the compressed header message.
-The decompressor restores the field value with the one received from the LPWAN

 ## mapping-sent

 mapping-sent is used to send a smaller index associated to the list of values